jestjs/jest/docs/Configuration.md

 Node modules are automatically mocked when you have a manual mock in place (e.g.: `__mocks__/lodash.js`).
 More info [here](ManualMocks.md#mocking-node-modules).

-Built in modules, like `fs`, are not mocked by default.
+Node.js core modules, like `fs`, are not mocked by default.
 They can be mocked explicitly, like `jest.mock('fs')`.

 :::